 What is a skull X-ray?

-it appears on the film.
-Computers and digital media are now more commonly used in
+is, the whiter it appears on the film.
+Computers and digital media are now more often

-While X-rays of the skull are not used as often as in the past, due to the use of
+X-rays of the skull are not used as often now due to the use of CT scans and MRI.

 Bones of the skull

-The skull, also called the cranium, is the bony structure of the head.
-Two sets of
+The skull is also called the cranium.
+It's the bony structure of the head.
+Two sets

-All bones making up the skull are attached to each other by immovable joints, except
+All bones making up the skull are attached to each other by joints that don't move,

-for the jaw bone, which is attached via a movable joint.
+except for the jawbone.
+The jawbone is attached to the skull with a movable joint.

 The cranium holds and protects the brain.
 It's made up of 8 bones.
 They are:

-The skeleton of the face has 14 bones, which include those that make up the jaws,
+The face has 14 bones.
+These include those that make up the jaws, cheeks, and nasal

 Why might I need a skull X-ray?

-X-rays of the skull may be done to diagnose fractures of the bones of the skull, birth
+X-rays of the skull may be done to diagnose:

 There may be other reasons for your healthcare provider to recommend an X-ray of the

 skull.
-Be sure to talk with your healthcare provider about the reason for you skull
+Be sure to talk with them about the reason for your skull X-ray.

 What are the risks of a skull X-ray?

-You may want to ask your healthcare provider about the amount of radiation used during
+Ask your healthcare provider about the amount of radiation used during the procedure

-exposure may be related to the cumulative number of X-ray exams or treatments over
+of radiation exposure may be related to the number of X-ray tests or treatments over

 If you are pregnant or think you may be, tell your provider.
-Radiation exposure during
+Radiation exposure in

 pregnancy may lead to birth defects.
-If it's necessary for you to have a skull X-ray,
+If you need to have a skull X-ray, care will

-discuss any concerns you have with your healthcare provider before the procedure.
+You may have other risks.
+Ask your healthcare provider before the procedure.